 What is a Director Penalty Notice?

-A Director Penalty Notice (DPN) is a notice issued by the Australian Tax Office when a company fails to meet its obligations in paying debts such as Pay As You Go (PAYG), Superannuation Guarantee Charge (SGC), Goods and Services Tax (GST), Wine Equalisation Tax (WET), and Luxury Car Tax (LCT) debt.
+A Director Penalty Notice (DPN) is a notice issued by the Australian Tax Office when a company fails to meet its obligations in paying debts Pay As You Go (PAYG), Superannuation Guarantee Charge (SGC), Goods and Services Tax (GST), Wine Equalisation Tax (WET), and Luxury Car Tax (LCT) debt.

 Under the director penalty regime, these particular ATO debts are not necessarily extinguished by placing the company into liquidation or voluntary administration, and instead the director can be held personally liable.